Suppliers & partners

 e) Technical Support Programs

-Tata Power provides technical support to its Suppliers & Partners in areas such as GHG Carbon Footprint, Energy Efficiency, Health & Safety, etc. These support programs are carried out for specific domain partners based on the material issues e.g. – Coal Suppliers (including traders), MSME’s (Micro Small and Medium Enterprises), OEMs, etc.
+Tata Power provides support to its Suppliers & Partners in areas such as GHG Carbon Footprint, Energy Efficiency, Health & Safety, etc through ESG sessions.
+These support programs are carried out for specific domain partners based on the material issues e.g. – Coal Suppliers (including traders), MSME’s (Micro Small and Medium Enterprises), OEMs, etc.

 f) Capability development through Tata Power Skill Development Institute